What Is a Compound Interest Calculator?

 What interest rate should I use?

-For a savings account, use the rate your bank provides.
-For investments, try a few conservative long-term rates to compare scenarios rather than relying on short-term performance.
+For savings, use the rate offered by your account.
+For investments, test several conservative long-term scenarios rather than relying on a single optimistic estimate.

 Does compounding frequency matter a lot?